nonrice/discord-auto-message/README.md

 # Discord Auto Message
+**Notice: Though the script still works perfectly to date, I am not maintaining it anymore.
+Please fork the repo if you would like to add changes yourself.**

 A crude script letting users repeatedly send a message in a Discord channel, complete with variable random sleep times to appear more humanly.

 ![cool image](https://i.ibb.co/QPx1fHW/dbotdemo.jpg)